rascol/PPS-Client/client/pps-client.md

 	stddev: 0.947150
 	Relative fit of samples: 0.995888

-There is also a third possibility and this is the most common case: Two mixed half-normal distributions in opposite directions from the maximum.
-This applies to distributions collected by the pps-timer utility where the half of the distribution in the direction of increasing time is the result of Type 2a noise in PPS-Client and the half of the distribution in the direction of decreasing time is the result of Type 2a noise in the pps-timer utility.
-In this case no doubling of the count for the two half-normal distributions is necessary.
-For example, for this pps-timer distribution the two half-normal distributions are visually quite evident,
+There is also a third possibility and this is the most common case: A half-normal distribution mixed with a normal distribution.
+This applies to distributions collected by the pps-timer utility where the half of the distribution in the direction of increasing time is the result of Type 2b and 2c noise in PPS-Client and the half of the distribution in the direction of decreasing time is the result of Type 2a noise in the pps-timer utility.
+In this case no doubling of the count for either distributions is necessary.
+For example, for this pps-timer distribution the two different distributions are visually quite evident,

-	-8.5 0
-	-8.0 0
-	-7.5 0
-	-7.0 0
-	-6.5 20
-	-6.0 268
-	-5.5 2361
-	-5.0 19598
-	-4.5 35125
-	-4.0 24724
-	-3.5 4243
-	-3.0 60
-	-2.5 0
+	-13 4
-	-2.0 0
+	-12 0
+	-11 2
+	-10 25
+	 -9 484
+	 -8 6695
+	 -7 24608
+	 -6 33413
+	 -5 18978
+	 -4 2183
+	 -3 1
-	-1.5 0
+	 -2 0
-	-1.0 0
+	 -1 0

-In the direction of later time (PPS-Client half-normal jitter distribution),
+In the direction of later time (PPS-Client Type 2b and 2c noise),

-	$ normal-params -4.0 24724 -3.5 4243 -3.0 60 86400
+	$ normal-params -5 18978 -4 2183 -3 1
 	Relative to the best fit normal distribution:
-	maximum:  -4.422881
+	mean:  -6.048083
-	stddev: 0.411773
+	stddev: 0.795988
-	Relative fit of samples: 0.999139
+	Relative fit of samples: 0.999613

-In the direction of earlier time (pps-timer half-normal jitter distribution),
+In the direction of earlier time (pps-timer Type 2a noise),

-	$ normal-params -6.5 20 -6.0 268 -5.5 2361 86400
+	$ normal-params -10 25 -9 484 -8 6695
 	Relative to the best fit normal distribution:
-	maximum:  -4.142910
+	mean:  -6.291076
-	stddev: 0.591466
+	stddev: 0.873670
-	Relative fit of samples: 0.999969
+	Relative fit of samples: 0.999902

 Because there is an abundance of samples, the normal-params utility accurately resolves maximum and SD of the separate half-normal distributions.
 But, of course, this assumes that each distribution had 43,200 samples in its half of the distribution which might not be the case.
 Nevertheless, the approximation is good if the difference in the two distributions is not extreme because the normal-params utility is relatively insensitive to the number of samples in the distribution.
 For example, changing the number of samples in the distribution by +/- 2000 only changes the position of the maximum by +/- 0.01 microsecond in both of the distributions above.